omidarmat/webDevNotes/JavaScript/javascript-theory.md

 JavaScript expects statements and expressions in different places.
 For example, in a template literal, we can only insert expressions, but not statements.

 ## **Strict mode**

+# **JavaScript behind the scenes**

+Here is a list of JavaScript features which kind of forms the whole definition of the language:

+- **High-level:** JavaScript has a layer of abstraction that takes hardware management away from us.
+- **Prototype-based object-oriented:** almost everything in JavaScript are objects.
+Each of these objects inherit certain methods from their prototypes.
+Refer to [object-oriented programming](#object-oriented-programming).
+- **Multi-paradigm:** a paradigm is an approach of structuring our code, which directs the coding style and technique.
+Three popular paradigms are **procedural**, **object-oriented**, and **functional** programming.
+JavaScript supports all of these.
+- **Interpreted or just-in-time compiled:** JavaScript syntax needs to be converted into machine code.
+Refer to...
+- **Dynamically-typed:** We don't need to define data types as we declare variables.
+We also don't need to change data types when we mutate variables.
+- **Garbage-collected:** Automatically removes old, unused objects from the computer memory.
+One of the powerful tools that takes memory management away from us.
+- **With first-class functions:** functions are treated as variables.
+We can pass them into other functions, and return from functions.
+This allows us to use functional programming in JavaScript.
+- **Single-threaded:** JavaScript runs in one single thread, meaning that it can only do one thing at a time.
+A thread is a sequence of instructions executed in the CPU.
+If one of the instructions is a long-running task (like fetching data from a server), it would hold our single thread.
+So we would need a way of taking it out of this thread, and process it somewhere else, thus the non-blocking event loop.
+- **Non-blocking event loop concurrency model:** concurrency model means how JavaScript engine handles multiple tasks hapenning at the same time.
+The event loop takes long-running tasks, executes them in the background, and puts them back in the main thread once they are done processing.

+## **JavaScript engine and runtime**

+A JavaScript runtime is like a big box that includes all the things we need in ourder to use JavaScript in a browser.
+The heart of any JavaScript runtime, is the JavaScript engine.
+In addition to the engine, JavaScript runtime includes Web APIs.
+A runtime also includes a callback queue.

+A JavaScript **engine** is a program that executes JavaScript code.
+There are a lot of steps in doing so.
+Every browser has its own JavaScript engine, but the most well-known engine is Google's **V8**.
+Let's dive deeper into the engine's structure.

+### **JavaScript runtime**

+As mentioned above, a JavaScript runtime includes:

+1. **JavaScript engine**
+2. **Web APIs:** include DOM, timers, fetch API, and many more.
+Web APIs are functionalities provided to the engine, but are not part of the JavaScript language itself.
+JavaScript has access to these APIs through the **global window object**.
+3. **Callback quque:** It is a data structure containing all the callback functions that are ready to be executed.
+For instance, we attach event listeners to DOM elements to react to certain events.
+The reaction itself is defined as a callback function.
+When the event occures, the callback function is put in the callback queue.
+Then when the engine's call stack gets empty, the callback function is passed into the call stack where it will be executed.
+The execution is done by the **event loop**.

+> **_Note_** | JavaScript can also run outside the browser.
+If that is the case, for example with NodeJS, the JavaScript runtime will no longer have the web APIs, simply because these are provided by the browser.
+Instead, we have multiple C++ bindings and a **thread pool**.

+### **JavaScript engine's structure**

+Every JavaScript engine contains a **call stack** and a **heap**.

+- **Call stack:** this is where our code is executed using **execution contexts**.
+- **Heap:** this is an unstructured memory pool, which stores all the **objects** that our application needs.

+### **Just-In-Time compilation of JavaScript**

+As a JavaScript code enters the engine, there are some steps ahead of this code:

+1. The code is parsed: the code is parsed into **AST** which stands for Abstract Syntax Tree.
+It involves first splitting up each line of code into pieces that are meaningful to the language, and saving all these pieces into the tree in a structured way.
+It also involves checking for any syntax errors.
+This tree will later be used to generate the machine code.
+2. The AST is compiled into machine code.
+3. The machine code gets executed right away because of [Just-In-Time compilation](#compilation-vs-interpretation-vs-jit-compilation).
+This execution step happens in the engine's call stack.
+4. Optimization strategies are carried out.
+Up to the 3rd step above, a very unoptimized version of machine code is produced, so that the program can start executing as fast as possible.
+Afterwards, in this 4th step, the machine code gets optimized and recompiled while the program is already running.
+This can be done multiple times, and each time, the unoptimized code is swept away and replaced by the more optimized code.
+This makes modern JavaScript engine like V8 so fast.

+> **_Note_** | all these 4 steps happen in special threads of the engine that we cannot access from our code.
+It is completely separated from the main thread where our code is being executed.

+#### **Compilation vs. Interpretation vs. JIT compilation**

+The computers CPU only understands 0s and 1s.
+So any computer program ultimately needs to be converted into machine code.
+This is done through **compilation** or **interpretation**.

+- Compilation: The entire source code is converted into machine code at once.
+The machine code is then written into a portable file that can be executed on any computer.
+So there are 2 steps here:

+  - **Compilation:** machine code is built
+  - **Execution:** machine code is executed in CPU.
+This step can happen way after the srouce code was compiled.

+- Interpretation: There would be an interpretter that runs through the source code and executes it line by line.
+So there is only one step involved here which is execution line by line.
+The point is that the conversion source code into machine code is done just before the execution.

+> **_Note_** | JavaScript used to be a purely interpretted language.
+The problem with interpretted languages is that they are much slower than compiled languages.
+However, low performance is no longer acceptible today.
+Modern JavaScript now uses a mixture of compilation and interprettation which is called Just-In-Time compilation.

+- **JIT compilation**: This approach compiles the entire code into machine code and executes it right away.
+So we still have the two steps, but there would be no portable file to be executed later.
+It executes right away.

 # **Functions**